thetergus/Mision1LvL5/README.md

 **Task 1.
 Identify Stakeholders**
-For this project, the stakeholders most impacted  are the following -Owners - Reducing longterm cost by optimizing time/resources -Customers - Access to information 24/7
+For this project, the stakeholders most impacted  are the following -Owners - Reducing longterm cost by optimizing time/resources<br>
+  -Customers - Access to information 24/7<br>
-  -Employees - Less time required per customer (might translate to higher chances of comissions)
+  -Employees - Less time required per customer (might translate to higher chances of comissions)<br>

 **Task 2.
 Understand Context of a Project**